Infinite-dimensional flats in the space of positive metrics on an ample line bundle: Introduction.

+Now, any bounded, convex, decreasing function $\mff$ on the support of the Duistermaat--Heckman measure of $\cF$ may be uniformly approximated by convex, decreasing functions defined on all of $\bbr$, by an extension procedure (see Section \ref{subsect_dh}).
+We can now extend to this more general case using completeness and an approximation argument.
+Our main result is then the following:

 \bsni\textbf{Main Theorem (\ref{thm_flat1}).} Let $\phi$ be a continuous positive metric on $L$, and let $\cF$ be a bounded graded filtration on $L$.
-Then, we have that: \begin{enumerate} \item for any $\mff$ bounded, convex and decreasing on the support of $\sigma(\cF)$, the limit exists, and defines a bounded positive metric on $L$; \item given two such functions $\mff$ and $\mfg$, we have that
+Let $\cC(\cF)$ be the cone of bounded convex decreasing functions on the support of $\sigma(\cF)$.
+Then, there is an embedding